sney/flni/readme.md

 To use: run "update-firmware-nonfree"

+Developed for, and tested on, Debian 10 (buster); will probably work unmodified on any debian derivative.

 Coming soon: command line switches! better documentation! big-screen license warnings! surround sound!
 Ok, maybe not the last one.